 - The maximum number of days a female employee may be absent from work due to fertility treatment is as follows:

-- Employees working 5 days per week - Up to 4 series' of treatment per year with each series lasting up to 16 days, totaling up to 64 days per year at the expense of accrued sick days they are permitted to use.
+- Employees working 5 days per week - Up to 4 cycles of treatment per year with each cycle lasting up to 16 days, totaling up to 64 days per year at the expense of accrued sick days they are permitted to use.

-- Employees working 6 days per week - Up to 4 series' of treatment per year with each series lasting up to 20 days, totaling up to "'80 days per year at the expense of accrued sick days they may use.
+- Employees working 6 days per week - Up to 4 cycles of treatment per year with each cycle lasting up to 20 days, totaling up to "'80 days per year at the expense of accrued sick days they may use.

 - Male employees may be absent from work for 12 days per year, to undergo fertility treatments; at the expense of accrued sick days.